-One-pot Penne in Tomato Cream sauce made in Instant Pot or Pressure Cooker.
-This is a very quick and easy meal, perfect for weeknights.
+One-pot Penne in Tomato Cream sauce made in Instant Pot – A quick and easy meal, perfect for weeknights.
 A favorite for both kids and adults, and a great option for gatherings.
 It takes maximum 20 minutes from start to finish.
 Pair it with a soup or salad for a perfect dinner.

-I have been using the pressure cooker for a long long time.
-But before the instant pot, I never thought of cooking pasta in the pressure cooker.
-However now with the instant pot community on facebook, I can cook so many new things in my pressure cooker or Instant Pot.
+I have been using the pressure cooker for a long, long time.
+But before the instant pot, I never thought of cooking pasta in a pressure cooker.

-Start the instant pot in sauté mode and add the marinara sauce to it.
+Start the instant pot in sauté mode and add the marinara sauce.
 Let it come to a boil.
 Then add in any veggies of your choice.
-I only added green peas, but you can add others too, such as bell peppers or mushrooms.
+I added green peas in the below images, but you can add others too, such as bell peppers or mushrooms.
 Stir in the penne.
 Now we are ready to pressure cook the penne.

 The penne in tomato cream sauce is ready.
 If it is not the exact consistency you like, change to sauté mode and cook for a couple of minutes.
 It came out perfectly for me and I did not have to cook it any longer.